erickmerchant/atlatl/README.md

 ### @yield _name_

 Calls a section.
-If it is not defined an error with occur.
+If it is not defined an error will occur.
 Great for templates that are meant to be extended.

 ### @parent

-Calls the extended's sections' code inside a section in a extending template.
+Calls the extended's section code inside a section in a extending template.

 ### @partial _name arg1 [ arg2[ ...[ argN]]]_

 Defined a function that can be used in code outside directives.

-One thing to note is that an extending template does not inherit partials from it's extended templates.
+One thing to note is that an extending template does not inherit partials from it's extended templates. `@import` can help with that though.

 It must be closed